Kraks/LLAAM/README.md

 How to build
 ===
-LLAAM works as a pass in LLVM, not it has been tested on LLVM 3.9.1.
+LLAAM works as a pass in LLVM, it has been tested on LLVM 3.9.1.

 To build it: